feranmiabiodun/Absenteeism-Analysis/README.md

 5. **Absence by Body Mass**: The distribution of absence across different body mass categories reveals a compelling pattern.
 Although absenteeism is fairly evenly distributed among various body mass groups, it's noteworthy that a significant portion of absences occurs among obese, normal weight, and overweight employees.
 This points to an opportunity for the organization to implement programs aimed at promoting healthy weight management for obese and overweight employees, which can improve overall health and boost attendance, particularly considering that the majority of absenteeism is attributed to medical reasons.
 Additionally, a deeper analysis of normal-weight employees uncovered that their absences are often linked to family-related factors, highlighting the need for tailored strategies to enhance their presence in the workplace.

-These insights provide a valuable foundation for HR and management to make data-driven decisions and implement strategies to address specific factors influencing employee absenteeism.:
+These insights provide a valuable foundation for HR and management to make data-driven decisions and implement strategies to address specific factors influencing employee absenteeism

 #### Conclusion